-Recruiter replies sit in a weird register — too formal reads like a press release, too casual reads like you don’t take the role seriously, and silence is the worst option of all.
-These prompts hit a friendly-but-precise tone, surface comp and timeline at the right moment, and keep the door open even when you say no. When you are initiating contact instead of replying, switch to AI cold outreach for job hunting for the personalization-at-volume workflow.
+Recruiter replies sit in a narrow register: too formal reads like a press release, too casual reads like you don’t take the role seriously, and silence is the worst option of all.
+The 12 prompts below hit a friendly-but-precise tone, surface comp and timeline at the right moment, and keep the door open even when you say no. Each one ships a length target, because in recruiting outreach the data is blunt: messages under 400 characters get about 22% higher reply rates than average, and replies in the 50-125 word range consistently outperform longer ones (recruiters read on their phones between calls).
+When you are initiating contact instead of replying, switch to AI cold outreach for job hunting for the personalization-at-volume workflow.

 Best for